energy-modelling-toolkit/Dispa-SET/README.md

 can be redistributed and/or modified under the terms of this license.

 ### Main developpers
-- Sylvain Quoilin (European Commission, Institute for Energy and Transport)
+- Sylvain Quoilin (University of Liège)
 - Ignacio Hidalgo (European Commission, Institute for Energy and Transport)
 - Andreas Zucker (European Commission, Institute for Energy and Transport)